 - Finally, some deliverables are produced to help the project develop, such as specification deliverables or preliminary analysis.
 In these cases, the deliverable is of peculiar importance because it will influence the rest of the project.

 Note also that deliverables are instrumental to keep your consortium involved in the project.
-Therefore, all partners should be responsible of at least one deliverable and contribute to some others.
+Therefore, all partners should be responsible for at least one deliverable and contribute to some others.
 It is also important to make sure that the workload required by deliverables is balanced and matches the number of person-months allocated to each partner.

 Discussing and writing deliverables will be the essence of many projects, with a high risk to be overwhelmed.
 To prevent this, you should try to schedule the project deliverables evenly all along the project (for example one or two per month).
 It is also advised not to schedule deliverables during the two-month period allocated to interim and final reporting.
 Even better, try not to plan deliverables in the two months before the end of a reporting period.
 In this case, should one of the deliverables be late, you will have some time to remedy the problem before your interim/final report is sent (or before a review).

-Note: the same apply for a summer break (nobody likes to write deliverables in August).
+Note: The same apply for a summer break (nobody likes to write deliverables in August).

 Figure 1: This graph shows the cumulative number of deliverables over a 36-month project (starting on the 1st of January).
 The deliverable plan leaves some breaks during summer and reporting periods.